bluem-development/bluem-php/README.md

 	$transactionURL = $response->GetTransactionURL();

-    // TODO: redirect to the above transaction URL header("Location: ". $transactionURL); // or something of thes ort.
+    // TODO: redirect to the above transaction URL header("Location: ". $transactionURL); // or something of the sort.
 } else {
     // TODO: no proper status given, show an error. exit("Error: " . $response->Error()); // for example